Grounds for Disciplinary Action

 INFRINGEMENT OF RIGHTS

-Shoving, slapping, kicking or subjecting another person to physical contact.
+Shoving, slapping, kicking or subjecting another person to abusive and unwanted physical contact.
+Initiating or provoking a physical altercation or fight with another person.

 Taking any action that compromises the security of the University, its facilities or its community members.
 Examples of safety and security violations include, but are not limited to: